ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/csharp.md

     }
 }
 ```

+In the example above, the pattern to  match is a word, the full-text search query matches all documents that contain the word 'buy' in the value of the `doc.name` property.

 It's very common to sort full-text results in descending order of relevance.
 This can be a very difficult heuristic to define, but Couchbase Lite comes with a fairly simple ranking function you can use.
 In the `OrderBy` array, use a string of the form `Rank(X)`, where `X` is the property or expression being searched, to represent the ranking of the result.